ShujiaHuang/basevar/README.md

 ```

-**Note**: If you encounter an error message similar to the following during the compilation of htslib, you can safely disregard it as the code should continue to function properly:
+**Note**: If you encounter an error message similar to the following during the compilation of htslib, you can safely disregard it as the code should continue to function properly.

 ```bash
 test/test_khash.c: In function 'write_stats_str2int':